me-chidi/fyprojt/README.md

 -------

 My final year project.
-A webapp that pulls data from an Arduino via serial json and also writes to it with the same method.
+A `flask` based webapp that pulls data from an Arduino via serial json and also writes to it with the same method.

 Overview
 --------